BrandonStackDev/BoomShockaFps/README.md

   - variable weather and time of day, at least background colors could change
   - objects that you can interact with like opening doors, etc...
   - Fix DeepCopyModel and DeepCopyMesh functions
+  - music pauses when the level is loading, do I want to actually fix this tho...?

 The main thing that could be improved right now is my asset collection, some of them are way too big (the yeti is like 8k triangles).